HalluGuard: Demystifying Data-Driven and Reasoning-Driven Hallucinations in LLMs: Preliminaries

 For data-driven causes, a recurring signal is elevated predictive uncertainty.
 A common formulation adopts the sequence-level negative log-likelihood: { }

 which quantifies the average uncertainty of generating a sequence $\mathbf{y} = [y_1, \ldots, y_T]$ from input $\mathbf{x}$ and \(\theta\) denotes model parameters.
-This directly recovers \emph{Perplexity}\citep{ren2022outofdistribution}, where low scores imply confident predictions, while high scores indicate implausible generations due to weak priors.
+This directly recovers \emph{Perplexity}~\citep{ren2022outofdistribution}, where low scores imply confident predictions, while high scores indicate implausible generations due to weak priors.
 To capture more nuanced uncertainty, later methods extend this formulation to multi-sample settings.
-The \emph{Length-Normalized Entropy}\citep{malinin2020uncertainty} penalizes dispersion across stochastic generations $\mathcal{Y} = \{\mathbf{y}^1, \ldots, \mathbf{y}^K\}$, offering a finer-grained view of model indecision.
-This perspective is further enriched by \emph{Semantic Entropy}\citep{kuhn2023semantic}, which projects sampled responses into semantic space, and by energy-based scoring\citep{liu2020energybased}, which replaces log-probability with a learned confidence function.
+The \emph{Length-Normalized Entropy}~\citep{malinin2020uncertainty} penalizes dispersion across stochastic generations $\mathcal{Y} = \{\mathbf{y}^1, \ldots, \mathbf{y}^K\}$ where $K$ denotes the number of independent stochastic rollouts sampled from the model for a given input, offering a finer-grained view of model indecision.
+This perspective is further enriched by \emph{Semantic Entropy}~\citep{kuhn2023semantic}, which projects sampled responses into semantic space, and by energy-based scoring \citep{liu2020energybased}, which replaces log-probability with a learned confidence function.
 Collectively, these methods reflect a progression from token-level likelihoods to semantically grounded multi-sample uncertainty estimators.